• Skip to primary navigation

 What you're going to love about this recipe

-• The chocolate cookie dough is rich dark chocolate with the deep dark flavor of an oreo cookie with the buttery texture of shortbread.
+• The chocolate cookie dough is rich dark chocolate with the deep dark flavor of an oreo cookie and the shortbread’s buttery texture.

-• You can mix in chocolate chips or chocolate chunks if you want to, or you can bake this up without any mix-ins at all.
+• You can mix in chocolate chips or chunks if you want, or you can bake this up without any mix-ins.

 • The cookie dough freezes well, so you don't have to bake a huge batch.
 You can freeze the dough and have cookies on demand all year long.